-As at 31 December 2022, the Group held investment properties, mainly shopping malls, with a total GFA of approximately 7,743,836 square meters.
-These shopping malls are located in Shanghai Municipality; Hangzhou, Shaoxing, Ningbo, Jinhua, Taizhou and Zhoushan in Zhejiang Province; Nanjing, Zhenjiang, Wuxi, Changzhou, Suqian, Yancheng and Yangzhou in Jiangsu Province; Bengbu and Fuyang in Anhui

-Province; Zhuhai in Guangdong Province; Yantai, Tai'an and Qingdao in Shandong Province; Tianjin Municipality; Zhengzhou, Luoyang and Xinxiang in Henan Province; Chongging Municipality; and Fuzhou, Xiamen, Quanzhou and Zhangzhou in Fujian Province.
+As at 31 December 2023, the Group held investment properties, mainly shopping malls, with a total GFA of approximately 8,215,509 square meters.
+These shopping malls are located in Shanghai Municipality; Hangzhou, Shaoxing, Ningbo, Jinhua, Taizhou, Wenzhou and Zhoushan in Zhejiang Province; Nanjing, Zhenjiang, Wuxi, Changzhou, Suqian, Xuzhou, Yancheng and Yangzhou in Jiangsu Province; Bengbu and Fuyang in Anhui Province; Zhuhai in Guangdong Province; Yantai, Tai'an and Qingdao in Shandong Province; Tianjin Municipality; Zhengzhou, Luoyang and Xinxiang in Henan Province; Jingdezhen in Jiangxi Province; Chongqing Municipality; and Fuzhou, Xiamen, Quanzhou, Zhangzhou and Nanping in Fujian Province.